gKrokod/botReborn/README.md

       - initialize the stack message object in the state (Nothing, Nothing).
       - run the Watch thread.
       - run Bot threads if necessary.
-Run the Bot thread processing messages only from the one user when first receiving a message from him and store this user in the database.
+Run the Bot thread processing messages only from the one user for each user in the database.
+Store a user in the database when first receiving a message from him.

   2. Watch thread (Handlers/Dispatcher.hs / watcherForNewMessage)